OpenMDAO/POEMs/POEM_015/POEM_015.md

 * This POEM will cause an increase in the amount of memory allocated, because there will be new space added to the output vector for the automatically created IVC outputs.
 * There will be additional data-transfers involved with the new automatically created IVC outputs, which will cause some additional overhead.
-The magnitude of these effects will depend on how many unconnected inputs you have and their sizes.
+The magnitude of these effects will depend on how many unconnected inputs you have.
 It is possible that some internal refactoring on the data-vectors may be able to mitigate the increased memory needs, but the additional data transfer will still be there.
 Before acceptance, some performance benchmarking will need to be performed to ensure performance remains high.
 * Because of the backwards incompatible change associated with `group.set_input_defaults`, we need to provide a smooth upgrade path for users.